Elvis Andrus Player Props: White Sox vs. Blue Jays

 Elvis Andrus At The Plate

-- In 59 games played this season, he has hit a homer in just two of them.
+- In 59 games played this season, he has gone deep in just two of them.

-- Andrus has picked up an RBI in 15.3% of his games this year, with more than one RBI in 10.2% of his games.
-He has also plated three or more runs in two contests.
+- In 15.3% of his games this season, Andrus has had at least one RBI.
+He's picked up more than one in 10.2% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.